Pseudomoaner/Defector/README.md

 An example analysis with Defector is provided in the DefectorExample.m script; the variable names throughout this document are copied from this example script.

+Note that plotting the output of Defector relies on the export_fig package.
+Download it here: https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig.

 ## Usage

 ### Part 1: DefectorFind